Hasandev08/Notes-Mobile-App/README.md

 # Notes-Mobile-App
-It is a React Native CRUD Mobile App with using Async Storage.
+It is a React Native CRUD Mobile App using Async Storage.